p-argento/uni/STAT/STAT_1.md

 ![[Pasted image 20240220173135.png]]

 Within C, what is the probability that A holds.
+It is just the definition of conditional probability, but P(C) is not a denominator.
 Why?
 Because sometimes it is easier to calculate the conditional probability than the intersection.

 ![[Pasted image 20240220173154.png]]